 Graduate of Humboldt High School and the University of Minnesota Carlson School of Management, B.S.
 Finance.
-Employed by the Minnesota Twins Baseball Club as the Vice President of Human Resources.
-Lifelong, multi-generational West Side resident.
+Life long, multi-generational West Side resident.
 I joined the scorecard team because I care deeply about my community and want to make sure our community has a voice in shaping the future of the West Side.

 Luis E. Ortega